Information causality as a tool for bounding the set of quantum correlations: Results

+The second advantage of inequalities of the form in Eq.~\eqref{eq:res_dd22_relevant}, is that one can use them to derive analytical upper bounds on the quantum violation of (classical) Bell inequalities.
+For example, we can show that the so-called $I_{nn22}$ inequalities, introduced in Ref.~\cite{collins2004relevant} cannot be violated by more than $\frac{n-3}{2}+\sqrt{\frac{1}{3}+\frac{8}{4^n3}}$ in quantum mechanics, which is lower than the nonsignaling bound of $\frac{n-1}{2}$ by approximately $1-\sqrt{\frac{1}{3}}$ for high $n$ (see Appendix~\ref{app:INN22_IC} for details).
+As mentioned in the introduction, deriving such analytical upper bounds on quantum violation of Bell inequalities is a hard problem.
+While some classes of Bell inequalities allow for proofs following directly from the formalism of quantum mechanics~\cite{cirel1980quantum,salavrakos2017bell,ramanathan2016generalized}, for general Bell expressions the only alternative approach, that we are aware of, corresponds to the macroscopic locality principle~\cite{navascues2010glance,de2015simple}.

-Finally, once we have the implications of the IC principle in terms of polynomial inequalities, such as in Eq.~\eqref{eq:res_dd22_relevant}, we can make comparisons between the IC and other physical principles.
-In particular, the Uffink inequality in Eq.~\eqref{eq:Uffink} also describes the boundary of the macroscopic local correlations~\cite{navascues2010glance} in the subspace of $(e_{0,0}+e_{1,0},e_{0,1}-e_{1,1})$ in the $2222$ Bell scenario.
-Recently, in the $d2dd$ scenarios, the same equivalence results were obtained between the quadratic inequalities implied by the IC statement and the macroscopic local correlation set~\cite{gachechiladze2022quantum}.
+Finally, once we obtain the implications of the IC principle in terms of polynomial inequalities, such as in Eq.~\eqref{eq:res_dd22_relevant}, we can make comparisons between the IC and other physical principles.
+In particular, the Uffink inequality in Eq.~\eqref{eq:Uffink} also describes the boundary of the set of macroscopic local correlations~\cite{navascues2010glance} in the subspace of $(e_{0,0}+e_{1,0},e_{0,1}-e_{1,1})$ in the $2222$ Bell scenario.
+Recently, this result was generalized to the case of the $d2dd$ Bell scenarios~\cite{gachechiladze2022quantum}.
 Proving this result was possible because the number of settings of Bob is exactly two.
-However, in the current case of $nn22$ scenario, the list of quadratic inequalities obtained with our method is less restrictive than the bounds that follow from the macroscopic locality principle (see Appendix~\ref{app:ML3322} for the details).
+However, in the current case of $nn22$ scenario, the list of quadratic inequalities obtained with our method is less restrictive than the bounds that follow from the macroscopic locality principle (see Appendix~\ref{app:ML3322} for details).
 A possible reason, is that the boundary of the latter set in $nn22$ scenario for $n>2$ is described by polynomial inequalities of order higher than two.
 It is an open question whether such inequalities can be derived from the IC principle.